12 Snacks High in Protein for Pregnancy

 These little bites are total super snacks with a boost of plant protein plus fiber, non-heme iron, and folate.
 They’re a tasty, portable way to fuel your pregnancy and are made with cooked quinoa, nut or seed butter, protein powder, and a touch of honey and maple syrup.
 The quinoa alone is a nutritional powerhouse!
 Roll these bites in coconut, chopped nuts, or cacao nibs for even more crunch and nourishment.
 Protein powder isn’t just used in making quinoa protein bites (recipe here!); it’s also a key ingredient in some of the best protein shakes for pregnancy

 To learn more about protein powder supplementation, check out this blog post, “Is protein powder safe during pregnancy?”
 To sum it up, yes, with a few considerations, protein powders can be a safe option during pregnancy.
 It’s super important to choose a third-party protein powder tested for purity and quality.
-Going with a brand with just a few simple, recognizable ingredients, like pure whey protein, will generally be your best bet.
+Opting for a brand with just a few simple, recognizable ingredients, such as pure whey protein, will generally be your best bet.
 I recommend passing on protein powders with artificial sweeteners, added sugars, or herbs.

 Meeting your macronutrient needs through food first is always a good approach.
 However, protein powders can be super helpful when aversions strike or you’re on the go.
 Protein shakes can be a great added boost when you’re struggling to hit your numbers or need a quick, nutrient-dense meal on the go.